morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 As it is shown in the table a reduction is clearly visible.
 From no multiprocessing to 3 parallel processes a time reduction of 24.6 \% is possible for the generation of the RGB signal.
 The calculation times shown refer to a 35s video with 1920x1080 resolution calculated on a MacBook Pro M1.

+To enable multiprocessing on the Raspberry Pi, an additional step had to be added.
+This includes the limitation of the child processes for the individual parallel processes.
+The limitation prevents more RAM being required than is available.
+Please note that the Raspebrry Pi used in this work has 8GB of RAM.
+It will probably also work with less ram, but the child functions must be further reduced.

 ## Use